heig-vd-dai-course/heig-vd-dai-course/12.02-practical-work-3-(1-of-5)/01-course-material/PRESENTATION.md

 ### Constraints (1/3)

+- **A demonstration of your web application is expected during the presentation.**
 - The whole team must contribute to the project and all members must be able to explain it in details if asked.
 - A GitHub Discussion must be opened during the first week of the project to explain the idea of the project so the teachers can validate the idea.

+### Constraints (2/3)

 - The GitHub Discussion must be updated with the link to the repository and a related commit hash before the deadline - every 24 hours after the deadline will result in a -1 point penalty on the final grade.

-### Constraints (2/3)

 - The web application can only use the HTTP/HTTPS protocols.
 - The web application must use the Javalin dependency to create the API.
 - The application must be slightly more complex and slightly different than the